 Typically, the severely ill patient is in the intensive care/therapy unit (ICU/ITU) and clinically presents with massive abdominal distention, anuria or progressive oliguria despite adequate cardiac output and/or increasingly difficult mechanical ventilation.

-Increased IAP in abdominal compartment syndrome has numerous causes which can be subdivided accordingly:
+The elevated intra-abdominal compartment pressure (IAP) in abdominal compartment syndrome has numerous causes which can be subdivided accordingly:

 - primary (abdominopelvic disease or injury)